scipy-conference/scipy_proceedings/papers/orhan_eroglu/00_geocat.rst

 Project Pythia
 ==============

 The GeoCAT effort is also a part of the NSF funded project, Project Pythia.
 Project Pythia aims to provide a public, web-accessible training resource that will help educate earth scientists to more effectively use the Scientific Python Ecosystem and cloud computing to make sense of huge volumes of numerical scientific data.

+has contributed multiple Python tutorials to the web-based, community-owned, educational resources created through Project Pythia.